Glasgow is the largest city in Scotland, with just under 600,000.

 Altitude (m.a.s.l.) | 10 |

-Family-run English school in the city centre of Glasgow
+English language school in Glasgow GSE family-run in the centre of the city

 Private English Language classes in the Glasgow region living at the teacher's house.
 Can combine with sports activities and cultural excursions